 - The application and the opening of accounts is all done online, although this platform works a little differently.
-While it is an execution only and online service, an adviser will speak to you initially, in order to create a bespoke illustration, which will indicate the returns and security you could achieve and to explain how it all works.
+While it is an execution only and online service, the Flagstone Team are available to discuss your requirements and priorities, create a bespoke illustration for you, which will indicate the returns and security you could achieve and will explain how it all works.

 - Flagstone accounts can be opened in single or joint names.
-But if you want some accounts in single names and some in joint, you’ll need to open more than one Flagstone account and each will need a minimum deposit of £250,000 (£50,000 from next year).
+But if you want some accounts in single names and some in joint, you’ll need to open more than one Flagstone account and each will need a minimum deposit of £250,000.